gjbex/Scientific-Python/source-code/numpy/README.md

    significant impact on performance.
 1. `io_performance.ipynb`: Jupyter notebook to illustrate the performance of different I/O methods (text, binary, HDF5).
+1. `broadcast.ipynb`: Jupyter notebook illustrating the use of broadcasting in numpy.

 ## Pendulum